l-observateur/Browser_tracking_prevention/README.md

 https://www.privacytools.io/browsers/#about_config

-Visit the site for more information about the changes being made.
+Visit the site for more information on the changes below.

 ## From the [privaytools.io guide](https://www.privacytools.io/browsers/#about_config)